 Everyone was also happy to support the separation of the BA role from project management.
 There was general agreement that the two roles are good “checks and balances” and it is difficult to effectively play the two roles simultaneously.
 There are also different skill sets and aptitudes involved.

 Most BAs in attendance did not currently work on Agile projects, but understood the concepts and context.
 The consensus was that the best BA role was to help the Product Owner groom the product backlog.
 We are happy to report that no one thought the BA should be the Product Owner or the Scrum Master.
-For an in-depth discussion, check out the blog entry of our partner, Equinox.

 Next up was Rich’s presentation for a Wellington IIBA meeting.
 Rich took the audience through “Fantastic Voyage or Impossible Dream: The BA as Management Consultant.”
 People in the audience liked the concept, and it tied nicely into the Think Tank discussion about change agents by emphasizing the consulting nature of the BA role.
 Most people considered themselves in the “Order Taker” or “Influencer” role, with a few “Experts” in the crowd.